openjdk/guide/src/index.md

 * The test should only test the desired functionality - if you have several features to test, write more tests
 * The test should pass reliably on all supported platforms - watch out for platform-specific differences such as path separators

+The JTReg documentation has a section on [how to write good JTReg tests](https://openjdk.java.net/jtreg/writetests.html).

 ## JTReg

 In-depth documentation about the JTReg framework is found here: [JTReg harness](https://openjdk.java.net/jtreg/).
 JTReg itself is available in the [Code Tools Project](https://openjdk.java.net/projects/code-tools/).